-Five Alzheimer's and Caregiver Bills Passed by the Assemblyi
+Alzheimer's and Caregiver Bills Passed by the Assembly

 In an effort to keep you informed the ADRC is posting links to these bills of interest to persons with dementia and their caregivers.
 Take the opportunity to review them and let your legislative representative know how they will impact older adults and caregivers.

 AB-630 Dementia Specialist (Skowronski, Ken) Dementia specialist certification.
 This bill creates a dementia specialist certification.

 Due to 2 Amendments added by the Assembly Aging advocacy groups can no longer support this legislation.

 - Amendment 1: directly relates to the elimination of any consumer assurance that persons using the title Dementia Specialist or Certified Dementia Specialist has completed a standardized instructional program.
 New Language: An instructional program administrator shall develop a program that allows an individual who has relevant education, training, instruction, or other experience but who has not completed the instructional program described under par. (a) to be certified as a dementia specialist if the direct caregiver or his or her employer attests to the individual's competency in dementia care.
 For example with no specific education or knowledge of dementia could attest to an individual's competency.
 If someone liked the individual who cared for their loved one with dementia they could attest they are competent to care for anyone with dementia even if their dementia is different.